apache/arrow/docs/source/format/Intro.rst

 Variable length binary and string
 ---------------------------------

-The bytes of a binary or string column are stored together consecutively in a single buffer or region of memory.
+The bytes of all elements in a binary or string column are stored together consecutively in a single buffer or region of memory.
 To know where each element of the column starts and ends the physical layout also includes integer offsets.
 The number of elements of the offset buffer is one more than the length of the